idvhs/idvhs.github.io/_portfolio/regression.markdown

 <Br>
 > This Notebook using iterative development.
 It means the process starts with a simple implementation of a small set of idea requirements and iteratively enhances the evolving versions until the complete version is implemented and perfect.
-> Find the file and others stuff in my github account with same tittle
+> Find the file and others stuff in my github account.

 <li>